NiJoao/LegendasTV-Downloader/README.md

 1. Install python v3 and the modules: BeautifulSoup4, rarfile
 2. Make sure UNRAR is in your PATH variable and available on console
-3. Optionally open the file 'ltv-downloader.py' with any text editor to edit the initial configuration
+3. Open the file 'ltv-downloader.py' with any text editor to edit the initial configuration:
+     Only your USERNAME and PASSWORD are required to be edited.
-4. Drag-and-Drop videos or folders on 'ltv-downloader.py'
+4. Drag-and-Drop videos or folders on 'ltv-downloader.py' (or a shortcut of it, with extra arguments such as "-OnlyIMDBRating" to update Ratings without downloading subtitles)
 5. Enjoy!